eagle9/palgo/palindrome-permutation-ii/README.md

 To generate all distinct permutations of a (half of) string, use a similar approach from: Permutations II or Next Permutation.

 Topic: Backtracking

+idea:
+generate P(n,n), check if each permu string palindrome or not optimize, if palindrome permutation exists, then do permu with dfs if is_palindrome(str) res.push_back() optimize take half of str, do full permu